Święta Lipka Sanctuary: Basilica

 The church and convent were founded by the Society of Jesus and construction was initiated by Polish Cardinal Michał Stefan Radziejowski in 1688.
 The temple's consecration occurred on 15 August 1693.
 Due to the large number of arriving pilgrims, the facility was significantly enlarged over the years and a fortified cloister with domed tower-like chapels was completed in 1708, giving the overall structure a defensive appearance.
 The elaborate interior took over 50 years to be entirely finished and furnished.
 The church was further embellished with decoration through donations made by wealthy notables or pious monarchs such as Ladislaus IV, Queen Marie Casimire or Stanislaus I Leszczyński and his wife Catherine.

-The monumental altar was made between 1712 and 1714 by the finest sculptors present in Poland at the time.
+The monumental altar was made between 1712 and 1714.
 The object, composed of three main parts or storeys, is adorned by the gilded figures of saints and martyrs.
 John III Sobieski gifted a painting to the Jesuits after his victory at the Battle of Vienna and it was later incorporated into the altarpiece.

 The ornate paintwork and frescoes on the vault ceiling was completed in 1727.
 They feature images of Saint Casimir, Sigismund III and Hedwig of Silesia.

 The most distinctive attribute and a treasure of the sanctuary is the moving pipe organ, erected in the years 1719-1721 by Johann Josua Mosengel.
-The decorative figures and sculptures move as the organ is being played, making it one of the most unique instruments ever made.
+The decorative figures and sculptures move as the organ is being played.
 In 1944, it was damaged but repaired soon after.

 The Jesuits were eventually removed from the Święta Lipka monastery by the Prussians after the Partitions of Poland in the 18th century.
 They returned to the convent in 1932.
 After World War II, when Warmia-Masuria returned to Poland under the Potsdam Agreement, Święta Lipka was transformed into an important sanctuary, alongside the Jasna Góra Monastery.
-Furthermore, it remains an outstanding example of Baroque art and architecture.